Charitable Trust

 These projects range from supporting the rebirth of the Ball Cup Regattas for smaller schools to assisting The Blenheim Palace Junior Regatta.

 The Trust contributes annually to The Rowing Foundation.
-Donations have also been made to many specific causes to assist young apprentices such as adaptive rowing, the British Universities Sports Association, the River & Rowing Museum, the Mark Lees Foundation, an Imperial College London Biodynamics project and The Watermen’s Foundation, to assist young apprentices.
+Donations have also been made to many specific causes to assist young apprentices such as adaptive rowing, the British Universities Sports Association, the River and Rowing Museum, the Mark Lees Foundation, an Imperial College London Biodynamics project and The Watermen’s Foundation to assist young apprentices.

 THE BALL CUP